-We believe the Gospel is the good news of what God has graciously accomplished for sinners, not instruction for what man must do to be right with God.
-Through the sinless life, sacrificial death, and bodily resurrection of our Savior, Jesus Christ, God has accomplished our forgiveness from sin and complete justification.
-This Gospel is also the foundation for our confidence in the ultimate triumph of God’s kingdom and the consummation of his purpose for all creation in the new heavens and new earth.
+We believe the gospel is the good news of what God has graciously accomplished for sinners; not instruction for what man must do to be right with God.
+Through our Saviour Jesus Christ’s sinless life, sacrificial death and bodily resurrection, God has accomplished our forgiveness from sin and given complete justification to those those who believe in Him.
+This gospel is also the foundation for our confidence in the ultimate triumph of God’s kingdom and the consummation of his purpose for all creation in the new heavens and new earth…

-This Gospel is centered in Christ, is the foundation for the life of the Church, and is our only hope for eternal life; this Gospel is not proclaimed if Christ’s penal substitutionary death and bodily resurrection are not central to our message.
+This gospel is centred in Christ, is the foundation for the life of the Church and is our only hope for eternal life.
+This gospel is not proclaimed if Christ’s penal substitutionary death and bodily resurrection are not central to our message.

-The salvation offered in this Gospel message is received by grace alone, through faith alone, in Christ alone; no ordinance, ritual, work, or any other activity on the part of man is required in order to be saved.
+The salvation offered in the gospel message is received by grace alone, through faith alone, in Christ alone; no ordinance, ritual, work, or any other activity on the part of man is required in order to be saved.

-The Church is the people of God, saved by the God’s power for God’s purposes in this world.
-We follow the logical flow of the Gospel by answering the following four questions from the Scriptures:
+The Church is the people of God, saved by God’s power for God’s purposes in this world.
+We follow the logical flow of the gospel by answering the following four questions from the Scriptures:

 The first three questions are biblical indicatives (or statements of fact).
 The fourth question consists of biblical imperatives that identify God’s intent or commands for His church.

-The order of Scripture and makes clear that God’s being informs His doing.
-His doing informs our being.
+The order of Scripture indicates that God’s being (who He is) informs His doing.
+His doing informs our being (who we are).
 Our being informs our doing.
-The order matters and the implications are significant.
-Not the least of which, in response to “Who are we?” we come to discover We Are The Church.
-We don’t Go To Church.
+This order matters and the implications are significant.
+We are the Church, God’s people, because of what God has done through Christ.
+So, as God’s people we don’t go to church.
+Rather we are the Church.
 This is not semantics.
 It’s ontological.
-Along these lines, Soma Churches emphasize the following three Gospel Identities.
+Along these lines, Soma churches emphasise the following three Gospel Identities:

-The Scriptures reveal several more identities of the church such as: Saints, Beloved, the Bride, the Body (or Soma in Greek), which when emphasized, bring out the rich dimensions of what God has created in Christ.
-We intentionally teach this biblical, theological framework:
+The Scriptures reveal several other identities of the Church such as: Saints, His Beloved, His Bride, HIs Body (or Soma in Greek).
+When these identities are emphasised, they bring out the rich dimensions of what God has created in Christ.
+Soma encapsulates these principles:

-to emphasize being before doing as a guard against legalism and activism
+- to emphasise being before doing as a guard against legalism and activism

 (Matthew 20:25-28; 25:31-46; 28:16-20; John 1:12-14; 13:1-17; 20:21-22; Acts 1:8; Romans 8:14-17; 2 Corinthians 5:16-21; Ephesians 1:3-10; 2:10; Philippians 2:5-11; 1 Peter 2:9-12; 1 John 3:1; 4:7-12)